 Trauma is not a linear occurrence, nor is it easy to disassemble.
 Children who’ve grappled with a traumatic experience may have emotional, physical, mental, and spiritual scars.
 At the same time, their actions reflect still-lingering effects of unprocessed trauma, resulting in challenging or risky behavior.
-From processing emotions to developing healthier skillsets, trauma-informed care for adolescents develops more adaptive behaviors into adulthood.
+From processing emotions to developing healthier skill sets, trauma-informed care for adolescents develops more adaptive behaviors into adulthood.
+If you’re searching for mental health services in California, know that HillsidesCares specializes in trauma therapy for teens and children.
+Learn more by calling 323.641.4842.

 What Is Adolescent Trauma?

 Nearly ten percent of American teens have grappled with long-lasting trauma or adverse childhood experiences.
 A growing sense of pandemic isolation and anxiety; the stressors of being a teen in Los Angeles?
 Any adolescent would feel an effect.
-How about a teen who’s already struggling with adolescent trauma?
-A trauma therapy program should recognize the signs and symptoms of adolescent trauma and acknowledge what a child is going through.
+How about a child who’s already struggling with trauma?
+A trauma therapy program for children or adolescents should recognize the signs and symptoms of trauma and acknowledge what a child is going through.

 Adolescent trauma stems from a wide array of adverse childhood experiences: